SmartlyDressedGames/Unturned-Docs/ModHooks.md

 ### Effect Spawner

 Allows Unity events to spawn effect assets.
 When the `AuthorityOnly` field is enabled only the server will spawn effects and replicate them to clients.

+## Misc

+### Fall Damage Override

+Allows any game object to override the fall damage when a character lands on it or one of its descendants.